Kaleado/hackcraft/backend/data/challenges/3/question.md

-# Count the amount of adjacent duplicates
+# Find the maximum value

-Given a list, count the amount of adjacent duplicates in the list
+Given a list, find the maximum value in the list

 ## Example:
 ```
-input: [1,1,1,2,3,3]
+input: [1,2,1,4,5,2]
-solution: 3
+solution: 5
 ```

 **Explanation**:
-* The first adjacent duplicates are the first pair of 1's
-* The second adjacent duplicates are the second pair of 1's
-* The last adjacent duplicates are the pair of 3's
+* 5 is the largest value in the array using the < operator